 At the initial stage of the interview, it is important to establish a good atmosphere.
 You want your interviewee to feel comfortable (that way they’re more likely to be honest with you).

 Don’t rush the start of the interview.
-Try to ease your candidate into things as much as possible and keep your demeanour relaxed and open.
-Start with small talk about how their trip into the office was, or how their day has been so far.
+Try to ease your candidate into things as much as possible and keep your demeanor relaxed and open.

-Keep small talk short and then dive into the interview.
+After some brief small talk, you can dive into the interview.
 Before you start with your questions, it’s a good practice to give your interviewee an idea of how the interviewing process will go.

 You can also quickly run through the job description, and take candidates through what a day in their role would look like if they were successful.

 There are two main types of questions you need to prepare for each interview: general and behavioral.